redux-saga/redux-saga/docs/api/README.md

 Creates an Effect description that instructs the middleware to wait for a specified action on the Store.
 The Generator is suspended until an action that matches `pattern` is dispatched.

+The result of `yield take(pattern)` is an action object being dispatched.

 `pattern` is interpreted using the following rules:

 - If `take` is called with no arguments or `'*'` all dispatched actions are matched (e.g. `take()` will match all actions)